 At the start of a design process, concept ideas will often need to be evaluated beyond a drawing on paper or a CAD model on a computer screen and be brought to life as a physical object that can be scrutinised for ergonomics and space consideration.
 These models can range from small electronic devices to basic airline seats to determine recline angles.

 Similarly, clients might already have a fully formed concept and will require the development of a high quality aesthetic model to showcase all the intricate detailing, integrated lighting and high quality finishes.
-These can vary from handheld devices to full-size concept cars.
+These can vary from small handheld devices to aircraft interiors, populated with the latest design ideas such as private suites, business and first-class seating, galleys and monuments.

 Ogle prides itself on its communication skills, which begins the moment the brief is handed to the team.